Kevin Newman Player Props: Reds vs. Nationals

 Kevin Newman At The Plate

-- Newman has had at least one RBI in 31.0% of his games this season (18 of 58), with two or more RBI seven times (12.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Newman has had an RBI in 18 games this season (30.5%), including seven multi-RBI outings (11.9%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.